ClickCease

 Inflation

 Inflation is the general increase in the price level of goods and services over time.
-If the rate of return on an investment does not keep pace with the rate of inflation, the purchasing power of the investment's returns may be eroded.
-For example, if an investment generates a return of 5% per year, but the rate of inflation is 6% per year, the investment's purchasing power may actually decline over time.
+If the rate of return on an investment does not keep pace with the inflation rate, the purchasing power of the investment's returns may be eroded.
+For example, if an investment generates a return of 5% per year, but the inflation rate is 6% per year, the investment's purchasing power may decline over time.

-It may be helpful to work with a financial advisor or wealth manager to develop a strategy that takes these factors into account and helps to protect the purchasing power of your investment returns.
+It may be helpful to work with a financial advisor or wealth manager to develop a strategy that considers these factors and helps protect the purchasing power of your investment returns.